-This is the site of an engineer and a physicist who is at the same time and at every moment a historian and an avid reader.
+This is the site of an engineer and a physicist — but also a historian and a reader.

-In conjunction with these two, it is my fervent belief that history is the science that can tell us about future.
-We need to understand what has passed before and it matters not whether our interest lies in economics or medicine.
-Our present selves are the composite of tens of thousands of years of history, and we can only be better people if we understand as much of it as possible.
+It is my fervent belief that history is the science that can tell us about future.
+We need to understand what has passed and it matters not whether our interest lies in economics or medicine.
+Our present selves are the composite of tens of thousands of years, and we can only be better — in every way — if we understand as much of it as possible.

 A mountain village